Specialized Programs of Research Excellence (SPORE) Grants

 The National Cancer Institute (NCI) established the Specialized Programs of Research Excellence (SPORE) in 1992 to promote interdisciplinary research and to help basic research findings move quickly from the laboratory to the patient.
 To earn a highly competitive NCI SPORE grant, institutions must demonstrate a high degree of collaboration between first-rate scientists and clinicians and show excellence in translational research projects.

-The Mayo Clinic Cancer Center has five NCI SPORE grants and one SPORE grant that is shared with another institution, supporting research in:
+The Mayo Clinic Cancer Center has six NCI SPORE grants, including a lymphoma SPORE grant that is shared with the University of Iowa:

 The Mayo Clinic Cancer Center's SPOREs are structurally based on the close interaction and collaboration of clinical department members who work with patients in each of the disease areas, as well as researchers and physicians who specialize in biochemistry and molecular biology, immunology, pharmacology, laboratory medicine and pathology, and health sciences research.

 The objective of the Cancer Center SPOREs is to enhance understanding of the biology of the specific cancers each program addresses and to translate this information into clinical application.
 This objective is accomplished by coordinating interdependent, cooperative research projects within the SPOREs.
 The Cancer Center SPOREs also offer unique opportunities for career development for young researchers, with a special program for researchers to explore innovative ideas that have untapped potential.